 4. Send your agreement to Marie Kjølhede, who will assign you a startup advisor from The Kitchen.
 Your startup advisor will fill out ‘the project host’ spaces in the agreement and sign it as ‘the project host’.
 Marie Kjølhede will return the signed agreement to you.

 5. When the course registration is open choose ‘Projektorienteret forløb’/’Project placement’.
-If you are a student at The Department of Management at Aarhus BSS you can choose the course ‘Project-based Internship in Your Own Startup’
+If you are a student in the MSc in Economics and Business Adminstration (cand.merc.) programme at Aarhus BSS, you can choose the course ‘Project-based Internship in Your Own Startup.’

 6. Upload or email your project placement agreement as stated on the agreement.

 7. Now you are officially accepted into The Internship Programme at The Kitchen.